- PeopleSoft allows you to enroll after your internship application is approved

-- Start the approval process at the BSU Career Center.
+- Start the application process at the BSU Career Center.
 The “Description of Internship Duties and Learning Objectives” section of your application must clearly identify how your internship relates to your Computer Science major by describing the computer programs, languages, tests, or other software development activities you will perform during your internship.

 - The Career Center will notify me when your application is ready for approval by the Computer Science Department.
 I reject applications lacking a documented relation to Computer Science as noted above.

 - The Career Center will eMail a request-for-approval to your employer.

-- Within a day or two after the Career Center receives all the approvals, PeopleSoft should offer CS293, CS493 or CS590 to you as appropriate.
+- Within a day or two after the Career Center receives the approvals, PeopleSoft should offer CS293, CS493 or CS590 to you as appropriate.

 - Register for class prior to the “Last day to add undergraduate internship or independent study” identified in the registrar’s Academic Calendar.